-Located in Saitama prefecture, on the outskirts of Tokyo city, there lies world's largest underground flood water diversion facility.
-Known as the Metropolitan Area Outer Underground Discharge Channel, it is about 50 metres in height and goes about 6.3kms in length.
+Located in Saitama prefecture, on the outskirts of Tokyo city, there lies the world's largest underground floodwater diversion facility.
+Known as the Metropolitan Area Outer Underground Discharge Channel, it is about 50 meters in height and goes about 6.3kms in length.
 This underground tunnel drainage system is designed to de-clog the city during rain and typhoon.
 This Matrix-like chamber with massive pillars and tunnels shall drain out the water into the Edo River.
 Work on the project started in 1992 and was completed by early 2006.

 How can it save the entire world?

 This system will definitely save Japan, but if implemented around all global flood plains, it shall be of much use.
 By replicating this system in flood-prone regions, the world can be saved.

 Yes.
 If you are interested in knowing how an underground pathway can save a city from drowning, you can take their specialized tour as well.

 How does it work?

 The 5 connected tunnels are arranged in such a way that the five huge vertical shafts discharge water from flooded areas into the river, connected via a single tunnel.
 These shafts are about 70 meters tall.

 How is the pressure inside the tunnel controlled?

 Before the water is discharged, it is collected in a gigantic tank.
 This tank comes to the rescue by controlling the force of the gushing water and adjusting air pressure to prevent a breakdown.
 This tank lies about 22 meters below ground level.